tacman/msgphp/docs/ddd/factory/entity-aware.md

 ### `identify(string $class, $value): DomainIdInterface`

-Returns a factorized [identifier](../identifiers.md) for the given entity class from a known primitive value.
+Returns a factorized [domain identifier](../identifiers.md) for the given entity class from a known primitive value.

 ---

 ### `nextIdentifier(string $class): DomainIdInterface`

-Returns the nex [identifier](../identifiers.md) for the given entity class.
+Returns the next [domain identifier](../identifiers.md) for the given entity class.
 Depending on the implementation its value might be considered empty if it's not capable to calculate one upfront.

 ## Implementations

 ### `MsgPhp\Domain\Factory\EntityAwareFactory`

 A generic entity factory.
-It decorates any object factory and is based on a known [identity mapping](../identity-mapping.md) as well as a known entity to identifier class mapping.
+It decorates any object factory and uses the [domain identity mapping](../identity-mapping.md) as well as a known entity to identifier class mapping.

 - `__construct(DomainObjectFactoryInterface $factory, DomainIdentityMappingInterface $identityMapping, array $identifierMapping = [])`